PraiseImmanuel/moneeyapp/README.md

 # Moneey App

-This project is an assessment of moneey app test a frontend developers speed, UI skills and code complexity.
+This project is an assessment of moneey app to test a frontend developers speed, UI skills and code complexity.

 # Task